Document Generation Hints

-Cloudockit has the ability to generate complete documentation & diagrams for everything inside your Kubernetes Azure/GCP Environments (AWS support is under development).
+Cloudockit has the ability to generate complete documentation & diagrams for everything inside your Kubernetes Azure/GCP Environments.

 With that feature, you will get the list of pods, services, containers…

 To do that, Contributor access (on the Kubernetes Cluster only) is needed so that Cloudockit can connect to the cluster and retrieve the details.